 - Once you have learnt them, they are yours for life.
 They won't keep on costing you any money!

 A lot of people are keen to reach twenty one repetitions very quickly.
 However Colonel Bradford and T5T recommend building up gradually in the following manner:

 Begin with just three repetitions per day for the first week - then increase repetitions by just two more per week, until you are doing the required 21 repetitions in around 10 weeks.
 Between each of the 5 Rites, the Energy Breathing technique is completed three times.
 The complete program will eventually take you between 10 to 15 minutes per day.
-The average is just under 10 minutes.

 There are two reasons for this recommended build up process.
 The first is to allow your body to develop a strong foundation upon which to improve your flexibility.
 The second is due to the effects of the Rites themselves.
 They can initiate many changes in your bodies energy and balance systems.
 Although this varies from person to person, it is generally best to allow your body time to adjust.

 Chakra is a Sanskrit word meaning ‘wheel’ or ‘vortex’.
 The chakras act like an electricity transformer, receiving and regulating life energy and transmitting it throughout the body.
 The Five Rites may seem deceptively simple, but they are very powerful – like flicking the energy switches in the body to ON.

 These seven principal energy centres (chakras) correspond ( are located above) to the body's major endocrine glands.
 Recent medical research has uncovered convincing evidence that the aging process is hormone-regulated.
 The Tibetan Five Rites are said to normalise hormonal imbalances in the body, thereby holding the key to lasting youth, health, and vitality.

 According to the Tibetan lamas, the only difference between youth and old age is the spin rate of the chakras (the body's seven major energy centres).